nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ### Automatic archive restore

-Automatic archive restore is a special case of seed restore.
+_Automatic archive restore_ is a special case of the seed restore operation.
 It allows SM to automatically restore its archive if it is corrupted or missing from a predefined restore source so that the accelerated sync use case is supported automatically.
-Although this feature can be used with a remote URL, it is typically used with `:latest` or `:group-latest` configured as a restore source.
+Although this mechanism can be used with a remote URL, it is typically used with `:latest` or `:group-latest` configured as a restore source.

-Automatic archive restore is configured in the `database.autoRestore` section and will execute for every Storage Manager in the database deployment when all of the below conditions are met:
+_Automatic archive restore_ is configured in the `database.autoRestore` section and will execute for every Storage Manager in the database deployment when all of the below conditions are met:

 - `database.autoRestore.source` and `database.autoRestore.type` are configured
 - archive metadata is found for the archive in the admin layer or on disk
 - configured restore source is available in the SM pod
 - the archive is detected as corrupted or missing - if the atom files count is less than 20 and catalog atom files count is less than 2

-> **NOTE**: Automatic archive restore using local hot copy as restore source can be used only for HC SMs.
+> **NOTE**: _Automatic archive restore_ with a local hot copy is used only for HC SMs.
 Alternatively, a remote _URL_ containing recent backup can be configured to perform a seed restore for all SMs.

-To see the feature in action, we can simulate a situation where archive data in a running database for one of the HC SMs is lost.
+To demonstrate, we can simulate a situation where archive data in a running database for one of the HC SMs is lost.
 This will cause the Storage Manager process to assert once it hits the disk and Kubernetes will automatically restart the _engine_ container.
-After the restart automatic archive restore will be performed reducing the archive sync time and making sure that the database is back in the original capacity as soon as possible.
+After, the restart _automatic archive restore_ will be performed, reducing the archive sync time and returning the database back to its original capacity as soon as possible.

-Configure automatic archive restore during initial installation of the database chart or later on:
+Configure _automatic archive restore_ during initial installation of the database chart or later on:

 ```bash
 helm upgrade --install database nuodb/database \